nais/doc/nais-application/reference.md

 **Required**: `true`

 ## `spec.preStopHookPath`
 A HTTP GET will be issued to this endpoint at least once before the pod is terminated.
+Read more under [nais-application](https://doc.nais.io/nais-application#handles-termination-gracefully).

 **Default**: `/stop`